boukew99/boukew99.github.io/about/README.md

 ![red voxel spaceship](snap2022-01-03-12-46-03.png)

 *red voxel spaceship I made in Magicka Voxel*

 # About
 UX Design & Developing with a interest in universal/inclusive design.

+## Native projects💻
+Generally I use the [Godot Engine](https://godotengine.org) for native development for its small binary size and ease of use.
+Software sources are hosted on [Github](https://github.com/boukew99) and playable demos on [itch.io](https://howyoudoing.itch.io/).
+Some of these are [Godot Engine Assets](https://godotengine.org/asset-library/asset?- category=&godot_version=&sort=updated&filter=boukew99).

+## Video Games🎮
+Games are on [itch.io](https://howyoudoing.itch.io/), most of them are pretty experimental, since they are a learning experience. sample: [Space Evader👾](https://itch.io/embed-upload/2869595?color=ebdf64).
+During Game jams I made space games, topdown sawblade simulator, perception game, chicken🐔 farm sim, puzzle box, light☀️ puzzle, platformers🤸‍♀️.

+## Web projects🕸️
+I just use HTML, CSS & JS.
+I like the wide use case it serves.
+All project are on this website. [source](https://boukew99.github.io). [chess](/chess), [handheld](/handheld), [pitstop](/pitstop), [text_adventure](/text_adventure), [tiledraw](/tiledraw), .

 ## Skill Table⭐
 Besides basic university engineering skills I list here mainly hard skills with a rating from 1 to 3 roughly indicating my experience level.